Climate Change Management

 Climate Resilience

-Participated CDP Project in climate change for the 5th consecutive year
+Participated in the CDP climate change program for the 6th consecutive year

-Assessed climate change risks according to the Task Force on Climate-Related Financial Disclosures (TCFD)
+Assessed climate change risks following the reporting framework of the Task Force on Climate-Related Financial Disclosures (TCFD)

 Supporting the SDGs